ABC Cancels 'Roseanne' After Racist Twitter Rant From Its Star

 Some conspiracy theorists claim that Soros, the billionaire and left-leaning donor, was a Nazi collaborator or a member of the SS – a rumor that has been debunked.

 Deadline Hollywood reports that Barr has also been dropped by her agency, ICM Partners.
-"We are all greatly distressed by the disgraceful and unacceptable tweet from Roseanne Barr this morning," said an memo to company employees, according to the entertainment site.
+"We are all greatly distressed by the disgraceful and unacceptable tweet from Roseanne Barr this morning," said a memo to company employees, according to the entertainment site.
 "What she wrote is antithetical to our core values, both as individuals and as an agency.
 Consequently, we have notified her that we will not represent her.
 Effective immediately, Roseanne Barr is no longer a client."

 She signed with the agency in August, Variety reports.